Outdoor adventures made easier for you at Go Wild!

 Pre-Registration is REQUIRED.

 We recommend searching for classes statewide to determine the closest class available to you as not all counties have classes available during a given year.
+Search for classes statewide by not selecting a specific county when prompted to.

 Replacement trapper education certificates are available by contacting the assistant furbearer ecologist, 101 S Webster St, PO Box 7921, Madison, WI 53707-7921, 608-261-6452.